IdolFest/event-website/src/markdown-pages/policies.md

 ---
 ## Welcome!

 Welcome to U.S. IdolFes, or USIF!
-We are a group of passionate idol fans working to bring idol culture and programming to the US.
-The primary purpose of USIF is for the attendees to have fun.
+We are a group of passionate idol fans working to bring idol culture and programming to the U.S. The primary purpose of USIF is for the attendees to have fun.
 To make this happen, USIF has established certain rules of conduct.
 These rules were created to ensure the behavior of any one individual or group of attendees does not disturb the enjoyment of another attendee, nor detract from the relaxed and comfortable atmosphere of the event.
 To both enjoy the convention to the fullest as well as to ensure the safety of all participants, please comply with staff instructions at all times.

 USIF welcomes everyone; however, the event's management reserves the right to deny or revoke the attendance of any individual, at any time, for any reason.
 This action may be undertaken when an individual's presence or behavior causes significant interference with event operations or adversely affects the organization's relationship with its guests or with its venue.
 USIF also reserves the right to amend these rules at any time without prior or posted notice.
 If you have any questions, please [contact the event staff](/contact) for assistance.